Dawn Matera Bassett

 Jessica Retrum

-Jessica Retrum, Ph.D., is associate professor and chair of the Department of Social Work at Metropolitan State University of Denver.
+Jessica Retrum, Ph.D., is a professor and chair of the Department of Social Work at Metropolitan State University of Denver.

 Retrum has eight years of clinical social work experience in health and mental health related settings, including hospice, home inpatient care, in-home therapy and developmental disabilities.
 She was a recipient of the John A. Hartford Foundation Pre-Dissertation Award in 2006.
 Through her own research and affiliation with the Institute of Gerontology from 2005-2009, Retrum worked with many community non-profit organizations that serve the social, health and mental health needs of older adults and their families.
 She was also the partner postdoctoral fellow in Public Health Systems and Service Research (funded by the Robert Wood Johnson Foundation) at the University of Colorado Denver, School of Public Affairs from 2010-2013.